dotnet/docs-maui/docs/user-interface/styles/xaml.md

 Resources["blueSearchBarStyle"] = Resources["greenSearchBarStyle"];
 ```

 In this example, the `blueSearchBarStyle` definition is updated to use the values from the `greenSearchBarStyle` definition.
-When this code is executed, the `SearchBar` will be updated to use the `Setter` objects defined in `greenSearchBarStyle`.
+When this code is executed, the <xref:Microsoft.Maui.Controls.SearchBar> will be updated to use the `Setter` objects defined in `greenSearchBarStyle`.

 ## Style classes